-In operation for over 10 years, we pride ourselves on quality camp programming.
-Please enjoy learning about the full history of Tsuga, below:
+In operation for over 10 years, we pride ourselves on producing quality social service programming.
+Enjoy learning about the full history of Tsuga, below:

 2019: This was a year of growth for TSUGA.
 We welcomed a new program, Camp Two Roads to our family of TSUGA camps.
 This camp had an amazing first year with over 40 campers on site for the inaugural week at Canyonview Camp in Silverton.
 Targeted toward young women leadership and empowerment, C2R helped teach campers to “Own Their Opportunities” as they learned to start a fire with flint and steel; works as a team with Portland TrailBlazer youth coaches and conquered their fears on a 350-foot zipline.
 Oregon Summer Star ventured south to Eagle Point this year to Camp Latgawa and enjoyed a secluded camp beneath majestic madrone trees in the middle of the Rogue River-Siskiyou National Forest.
 While there our campers also had the opportunity to raft down the beautiful Rogue River.
 Needless to say, our oldest cabin groups were thrilled to be so close to their namesakes.

 2017 & 2018: Our relationship with Operation Purple, a program of the National Military Family Association ended due to a lack of funds available for camps in Oregon.
 However, we still served 100 campers age 7 to 17.
 Youth of military families, grandchildren of military families and friends of military-connected youth were welcomed to attend, for only a $150 registration fee.
 Without a national funding partner and with the continued waning of donor support for military families, it was necessary in 2017 to pass on 25% of the costs participating families.